robertangeles/repo-ai-prompts/chatgpt-human-recipe-chef.md

 ```

 **Why This Works**
 Explain in 150 words what makes this recipe worth making.
 What problem does it solve?
 What makes it better than the obvious alternatives?
 Be direct about the payoff.
+Do not start with "This".

 **Ingredients (Serves {servings})**
 List ingredients in order of use with precise measurements.
 Note quality requirements where they matter.